 1 teaspoon of pure vanilla extract

-2 oz (57 g or 1/4 cup) of fresh squeezed Eureka (regular) lemon juice
+1/4 cup (2 fl oz or 60 g) of fresh squeezed Eureka (regular) lemon juice

 1 1/2 teaspoon unsalted butter

-3. Once the lemon slices have started to juice up, take the slices and place them on the baking sheet about an inch apart.
+2. Once the lemon slices have started to juice up, take the slices and place them on the baking sheet about an inch apart.
 Then bake them in the oven for about 5 to 7 minutes, or a bit longer, depending on how thick and how large the slices are.
-You want the sugar to start to carmelize a bit, but be careful, as the slices will burn fast once they do.
-A minute can make a difference between carmelized and burnt.
-If in doubt, pull them out sooner rather than later, as the smaller rounds will burn before the larger ones even start to brown.
+You want the sugar to start to caramelize a bit, but be careful, as the slices will burn fast once they do.
+A minute can make a difference between caramelized and burnt.
+If in doubt, pull them out sooner rather than later, as the smaller rounds will burn before the larger ones even start to brown and the edge ones will caramelize faster than the middle ones.